LeafMCBE/ServerOLD/README.md

 # LeafMCBE

-A Server Software for Minecraft: Bedrock Edition written in Javascript (With types) with [@PrismarineJS/bedrock-protocol](https://github.com/PrismarineJS/bedrock-protocol)
+A Server Software for Minecraft: Bedrock Edition written in Javascript (With types) with [@PrismarineJS/bedrock-protocol](https://github.com/PrismarineJS/bedrock-protocol).
+Server Under Development

 ## Features